 So, what exactly has happened?

 Upwork works on a system of Connects- virtual tokens that freelancers use to apply for jobs.
-Every freelancer currently receives sixty Connects a month with the option to buy more if needed, and each job application costs two Connects.
+Every freelancer currently receives sixty free Connects a month, with the option to buy more if needed, and each job application costs two Connects.

 Upwork’s new policy means that no-one gets free Connects; you have to purchase them for $0.15 each.
 You have to buy them in bundles of ten and there’s no discount for buying them in bulk.